d4v1-sudo/rdr2-site-clone/README.md

 - Extract the ZIP file on your computer and open the `index.html` file in your browser

 # Notes
 - Remember, I used web.archive.org to retrieve all the files and code.
-Specifically, from ```https://web.archive.org/web/20230815011942cs_/https://www.rockstargames.com/reddeadredemption2```.
+Specifically, from ```https://web.archive.org/web/20230815011942/https://www.rockstargames.com/reddeadredemption2``` and ```https://web.archive.org/web/20200524222811/https://www.rockstargames.com/reddeadredemption2```.

 - No, the [main HTML code](./index.html) is not the original.
 I had to make some changes, remove some elements, and add [important JavaScript](./assets/js/script.js).